SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction: Abstract

 \section{Abstract}

-As autonomous driving moves toward full scene understanding, 3D semantic occupancy prediction has emerged as a crucial perception task, offering voxel-level semantics beyond traditional detection and segmentation paradigms.
-However, such a refined representation for scene understanding incurs prohibitive computation and memory overhead, posing a major barrier to practical real-time deployment.
-To address this, we propose SUG-Occ, an explicit Semantics and Uncertainty Guided Sparse Learning Enabled 3D Occupancy Prediction Framework, which exploits the inherent sparsity of 3D scenes to reduce redundant computation while maintaining geometric and semantic completeness.
-Specifically, we first utilize semantic and uncertainty priors to suppress projections from free space during view transformation while employing an explicit unsigned distance encoding to enhance geometric consistency, producing a structurally consistent sparse 3D representation.
-Secondly, we design an cascade sparse completion module via hyper cross sparse convolution and generative upsampling to enable efficiently coarse-to-fine reasoning.
-Finally, we devise an object contextual representation (OCR) based mask decoder that aggregates global semantic context from sparse features and refines voxel-wise predictions via lightweight query–context interactions, avoiding expensive attention operations over volumetric features.
-Extensive experiments on SemanticKITTI benchmark demonstrate that the proposed approach outperforms the baselines, achieving a $7.34\%$ improvement in accuracy and a $57.8\%$ gain in efficiency.
+3D semantic occupancy prediction has emerged as a critical perception task for autonomous driving due to its ability to offer voxel-level semantic and geometric understanding of the environment.
+However, such a refined representation for large-scale scenes incurs prohibitive computation, posing a significant challenge to practical real-time deployment.
+To address this, we propose SUGOcc, an explicit semantics and uncertainty guided sparse learning framework for efficient occupancy prediction, which exploits the inherent sparsity of 3D scenes to reduce redundant computation while maintaining geometric and semantic integrity.
+Specifically, we first utilize semantic and uncertainty priors to suppress image projections from free space while employing explicit unsigned distance encoding to enhance geometric consistency, thereby producing a structurally sparse representation.
+Secondly, we introduce a cascade sparse completion module to enable efficient coarse-to-fine reasoning over the sparse representation via hyper cross sparse convolution, generative upsampling and adaptive pruning.
+Finally, we propose an object contextual representation (OCR) based mask decoder that refines the voxel-wise predictions through lightweight query-context interactions, thereby avoiding expensive attention operations over volumetric features.
+Extensive experiments on SemanticKITTI and Occ3D-Nuscenes benchmark demonstrate that the proposed approach outperforms the baselines, achieving notable improvements in both accuracy and efficiency across datasets.
 Code and models are available at \hyperlink{https://github.com/tlab-wide/SUGOcc}{https://github.com/tlab-wide/SUGOcc}.